"The reason for creating thermal

 the same temperature.
 Humidity does play a moderate role

-in thermal comfort in most controlled environments
+in thermal comfort in most controlled environments, but

 having a more greater affect on how dry or clammy you would feel.